The form takes 15 minutes to complete. Permits are issued after payment.

 Are you changing the basic service or changing a fuse box to circuit breakers?
 If yes, you will need to know the panel’s amperage.

-If you purchased the electrical permit online through Development Hub, you can add fixtures to your permit online.
+If you got your permit online through Development Hub PDX, you can schedule your inspection online, too.